Routers

 Conclusion

 The Beryl AX is the best choice if you want a compact router to take everywhere that also works well at home.
-Wi-Fi 6, WireGuard at a real 280 Mbps, USB-C power and a usable web interface — everything is included.
+Wi-Fi 6, WireGuard at a real ~280 Mbps, USB-C power and a usable web interface make it a strong travel-first option.

 Those looking for a fixed home router and wanting higher WireGuard speeds should choose the Flint 2.